 Almond Cake with Chocolate and Amaretto Buttercream

-This recipe is based on both the Yellow Cake and the Swiss Meringue Buttercream from my book, The Vanilla Bean Baking Book.
+This recipe is based on both the Yellow Cake and the Swiss Meringue Buttercream from my book, The Vanilla Bean Baking Book (affiliate link).
 You can use 9-inch cake pans here; just note they will bake a little bit quicker.
 The cakes take a little longer to bake than normal because of the added almond paste.
 If you feel your cake tops are browning too quickly, you can place a piece of foil loosely over the tops.
 My cooked cakes were a little more golden brown than usual, but tasted fantastic.

 7 ounces Odense almond paste, thinly sliced